-Reaching Spray, N. C., November senses exercised to discern both good 1st, 1923, my first appointment here in North Carolina, at this meeting I met with Elders H. F. Huchens, Ward and Spangler, whose company I enjoyed very much.
+Reaching Spray, N. C., November in North Carolina, at this meeting I met with Elders H. F. Huchens, Ward and Spangler, whose company I enjoyed very much.
 From Spray we went to Greensboro, N. C., here we met Elders Wyatt and Craft, and tried to preach in their presence.
 From this place I am filling my appointments with fear and much trembling, hoping that I may be led by the spirit of love and humbleness and in the path of righteousness, that I may at all times contend for the principles of the doctrine of Christ, and for the faith once delivered to the saints, giving God all the glory and praise, trusting in His grace and promises and believing that He will work all things well and good, according to His will and purpose, and that what I try to preach may be for the edification of the children of promise, and for the upbuilding of the kingdom here on earth.
-That I may not present anything but the (Paul), and when we have done with truth as it is in Christ Jesus, and not time, and time things we shall hear be the cause of any confusion or repeace and not for confusion, bringing in new things for self-glory, selfpraise, self-honor, and have factions following us.
+That I may not present anything but the Let us and I believe that He furnishes His divine, saying, come up hither where labor for love, together for love and peace and not for confusion, bringing in new things for self-glory, selfpraise, self-honor, and have factions following us.
 When we get them, where will we take them?
 We hear Jesus saying that there is no savior besides Me.
 I am the way, the truth and the life, the resurrection and the deliverer, I have finished the work of salvation by My death on the cross, and he needs no human efforts to help complete my finished work.
 May the dear Lord bless all truth and love to the comfort of His little people, I am yours in hope.

 W. H. SCHENCK.

 Atlantic, N. C.,

 November 9th, 1923.
 Dear Brother Wyatt: